CamDavidsonPilon/lifelines/README.md

 ## Moar examples?

-There are some IPython notebook files in the repo, and you can view them online here:
+There are some IPython notebook files in the repo, and you can view them online here (though they may contain syntax from older versions of *lifelines*.)

 - [Divorce data](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/datasets/Divorces%2520Rates.ipynb)
 - [Gehan's survival dataset](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/datasets/The%2520Gehan%2520Survival%2520Data.ipynb)